araneasweb/brainfuck-interpreter-gui/README.md

 **Ensure you have the [nix package manager](https://nixos.org/download/) installed or the code will not compile!**

 To test the interpreter functionality, simply run `make` from the root directory or `make test` from `./haskell`.
-Technically you could run this through ghci, but it returns a `tape`, which is an infinite piece of data so you probably don't want to `show` that.

 To use the interpreter, simply run the command `stack exec brainfuck-interpreter-gui-exe -- -f <<PATH TO FILE>>` (without the `<<>>`) to open a `.bf` file or `stack exec brainfuck-interpreter-gui-exe -- -s STRING` to directly interpret a brainfuck string.
+(Technically you could run this through ghci, but it returns a `tape`, which is an infinite piece of data so you probably don't want to `show` that.)

 To run the GUI, enter `./haskell` and run the command `stack exec brainfuck-interpreter-gui-exe -- -g` or run the command `make gui`.
 You can also run `stack ghci`/`make ghci`, then run `:l GUITest` followed by `run`.